carpentries/instructor-training/_episodes/01-welcome.md

 > 	(c) Searches the input file for lines containing a match to a pattern
 > 	(d) Removes a given input from a line
 >
+> This exercise should take about 3 minutes.
 {: .discussion}

 Now that we have a better idea of everyone's prior knowledge and